The sheltered embankments of this disused railway cutting are a haven for grassland butterflies.

 Dartmoor has many important sites for key species such as Marsh Fritillary, Pearl-bordered Fritillary and Small Pearl-bordered Fritillary.
 See the UK Butterflies website for details of sites to visit in this area.

 Buses between Okehampton and Tavistock stop in Lydford Village.
-From there it is about a 1.3km walk to either the NT waterfall car-park or the FC Lydford Forest car-park.
+From there it is about a 1.3km walk to either the National Trust (NT) waterfall car-park or the Forestry Commission (FC) Lydford Forest car-park.
 The XX cycle route also runs through Lydford from Okehampton to Tavistock.

 Site access and safety

-Access from the NT waterfall car-park is along the level and part surfaced old railway line.
+Access from the NT Waterfall car-park is along the level and part-surfaced old railway line.
 The path through the reserve is largely firm, dry and level.
-There are no marked access routes between the BC reserve and FC forest butterfly areas, the limited pathways that can be found are uneven, muddy and can be steep.
+There are no marked access routes between the BC reserve and FC forest butterfly areas and the limited pathways that can be found are uneven, muddy and can be steep.

 Colin Sargent, Volunteer Reserve Warden: